 Maginnis Law offers contingency fee arrangements to all prospective clients injured by the negligence of a crane operator.
 Our firm also provides free consultations and will travel to meet with you if you are restricted by your injury.

-To discuss your injuries and your claim for crane operator negligence, contact attorney Shawn Howard at 919.480.8526.
+To discuss your injuries and your claim for crane operator negligence, contact our office.
+Call us at (919) 526-0450 or send a message through our contact page to speak with a member of our intake team.
 The firm regularly accepts personal injury claims from across the state of North Carolina, including those in Raleigh, Durham, Henderson/Vance County, Greensboro, Winston-Salem, Charlotte, Fayetteville, Cary, Greenville, and Wilmington.
 Please submit your general inquiries to our contact page and an intake specialist will get back to you as soon as possible.